whdinata/mestara-034cd/donate.md

     type: cta_section
     content: >
-      In case you prefer to donate via different payment method, please reach us via the contact form below.
+      In case you prefer to donate via different payment method, please reach us out.
 We'd be happy to support you!
 seo:
   title: Donate Mestara
   description: This is donation page for women empowerment and mentorship program